Skip to main content

 Materializing Shadow Fields

-It is highly recommended to materialize shadow fields in order to avoid any performance issues in Data Studio.
-These fields are being calculated on the fly and hence if the field definition is very comples, it can slow the UI down significantly.
+It is highly recommended to materialize shadow fields in order to avoid any performance issues in the DX Engine UI.
+These fields are being calculated on the fly and hence if the field definition is very complex, it can slow the UI down significantly.
 For this reason, we run the materialization operation on a schedule (every 5-10 minutes), which means that the shadow fields are 'eventually consistent'.